Have you ever had an old car or boat and you keep it going, somehow?

 If the position becomes a loss, know it was the 1-2 that was expected to be a loss, let it go and move on.
 Just say “Next!” and the next 8-9 will easily cover the small loss you have.

-I hope these 3 key points will help you become a more disciplined trader and investor that is able to buy and sell without regret and move on to the next thing.
+I hope the 3 key points covered above will help you become a more disciplined trader and investor that is able to buy and sell without regret and move on to the next thing.

 If it has, make sure you share this post to help others.